JRC1995/Machine-Translation-Transformers/README.md

 Dynamically creating masks depending on the current position\timestep (depending on which the program can know which positions are legal and which aren't) is, however, a bit troublesome with tensorflow tf_while_loop.

-I am pre-generating all possible masks here, and pack them into a tensor such that the network can dynamically access the required mask using the index of the tensor (the index will same be the timestep)
+I am pre-generating all possible masks here, and packing them into a tensor such that the network can dynamically access the required mask using the index of the tensor (the index will be the same as the timestep)